Rashaad Powell: Professional

 He began his professional career in 2004–05 in the American Basketball Association (ABA) with the Bellevue Blackhawks, as he was the first player signed in franchise history.
 His career was yet again put on hold, as he suffered a broken right hand shortly after training camp.
-In the fall of 2005 he was invited to training camp with the Yakama Sun Kings of the Continental Basketball Association (CBA), and was the last player released before the season began.
+In the fall of 2005 he was invited to training camp with the Yakima Sun Kings of the Continental Basketball Association (CBA), and was the last player released before the season began.

 Powell returned to the ABA for the 2005–06 season signing with the Tacoma Navigators.
 At the conclusion of the ABA season, he signed with the Seattle Mountaineers of the International Basketball League (IBL) and was named First Team All-IBL, IBL Western Conference All-Star (All-Star game Most Valuable Player), and number 16 in Pro Basketball News' Top 20 Minor League Players in America.
 In the fall of 2006 Powell was invited to a mini-camp with the Seattle SuperSonics of the National Basketball Association (NBA) prior to the start of their training camp.
 He then signed with the Everett Explosion of the IBL for the 2006–07 season, in which he was named to the Western Conference All-Star team.

 Following the 2007 IBL season, Powell signed with Club de Deportes Provincial Llanquihue de Puerto Varas in the División Mayor del Básquetbol de Chile.
 From August 2007 to November 2007 he averaged 29 points per game, 11 rebounds per game, five assists per game, two steals per game, and one block per game.
 He led the league in virtually every statistical category, and prior to his departure, was ranked the number one player in the league.
 In November 2007 he returned to the United States, was invited to training camp again with the Yakama Sun Kings of the CBA, and again was the last player released prior to season.
 Shortly thereafter, he signed with the Albany Patroons of the CBA.
 Prior to the conclusion of the CBA season, Powell signed with the Sharjah Club in Sharjah, United Arab Emirates.
 In 2011, he played for the West Coast Hotshots in the International Basketball League.